wazuh/wazuh-agent/docs/README.md

 ## Requirements

-To work with this documentation, you need **mdBook** installed.
+Working with this documentation requires **mdBook** to be installed.
 For installation instructions, refer to the [mdBook documentation](https://rust-lang.github.io/mdBook/).

 ## Usage